The Benefits of Men’s Annual Health Checkups

 These insights help you target communication efforts more effectively and focus on the areas where support is needed most.

 For example, if the data shows a high number of male employees with high blood pressure or Type 2 diabetes, that’s your cue to promote relevant services.
-You can tailor campaigns around heart health programs, diabetes management or other resources already available in your benefits package.
+You can tailor campaigns around heart health programs, diabetes education or other resources already available in your benefits package.

 Empower men to take action